openstack-archive/openstack-chef-specs/specs/juno/common/cookbook-versioning.rst

 For example: 9.2.33

 The Major number shouldn't change within a development branch.
-It will reflect the number that is the Alphabetized Letter of the base Openstack release,
+It will reflect the number that is the Alphabetized Letter of the base OpenStack release,
 see: https://wiki.openstack.org/wiki/Releases.
 An example would be Icehouse being the 9th letter and the 9th release all the stable cookbooks would be 9.Y.Z.
 When the Master branch becomes stabilized, a new Stable branch will be created from